bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM means Document Object Model and it manipulates the UI, allowing someone to create html through the use of JavaScript.

 2. What is an event?

+An event is actions that give html elements the ability to react to with the use of JavaScript

 3. What is an event listener?

+An event listener is an action completed when triggered.

 4. Why would we convert a NodeList into an Array?

+A nodelist doesn't have as many methods as an array.

 5. What is a component?

+Components are html elements composed in Javascript, usually with the use of a function.

 ### Git Set up